Graphicacy/childcaredeserts/README.md

 # Buildive: An Interactive Build Template

 ## Getting Started
 A dead simple template for building interactives.
-All build tasks are handled with npm scripts inside `package.json`.
+All build tasks are handled with [npm](https://github.com/npm/npm) scripts inside `package.json`.
 Source files are kept in src/ while build files are kept in public/.
-To keep things tidy and modular, this template is designed with Browserify and Sass in mind and has a directory structure meant to reinforce modular code.
+To keep things tidy and modular, this template is designed with [Browserify](https://github.com/substack/node-browserify#usage) and [Sass](https://github.com/sass/sass) in mind and has a directory structure meant to reinforce modular code.

 ### Build Setup
+- make sure you have [node and the latest npm](https://docs.npmjs.com/getting-started/installing-node) installed
-- clone this repo
+- clone this repo: `git clone https://github.com/amprog/buildive.git`
 - define the following as environment variables:
 ```
 export RSA_KEY="[path/to/rsa/key]"